 Will masks be required in CatCare?

 Yes.
 Students and staff will be required to wear masks while in CatCare when physical distance is not able to be maintained since students are no longer with their classroom group (cohort).

 What other precautions will be taken during CatCare?

-In addition to morning temperature checks, students will be asked to wash their hands upon arrival.
+In addition to morning and afternoon temperature checks, students will be asked to wash their hands upon arrival.
 Frequent hand washing opportunities will be provided throughout the morning, and good hygiene practices will be encouraged.
 Students will be assigned to a class to help with physical distancing and contact tracing.
 Routine cleaning/sanitization will take place before, during, and after each session.
 Physical distancing of 6 feet or more is required at all times for all students and staff.

 Will my child’s school supplies be shared by everyone?